piotrmaslanka/sunscrapers/README.md

 _date_ which can be used to specify a particular date to query in format of YYYY-MM-DD.
 The default value is today, which will be frequently unavailable.

+The response is an object containing a field _data_ which is a list of objects of following fields:
+ - currency_from: string - uppercase, currency code from
+ - currency_to: string - uppercase, currency code to
+ - currency_rate: float - the rate at which currency_from is exchanged to currency_to
+ - currency_date: string - the date in YYYY-MM-DD format of the day this exchange rate was registered at

 # The architecture

 The architecture consists of a WSGI REST interface, supplied by Django.